- My weight-loss strategy was completely wrong

 Making health my number one priority opened me up to trying a new weight-loss strategy.

 Solution: Be open to a new weight-loss strategy

 If you’re not reaching and maintaining a healthy weight it’s time to stop blaming yourself and be open to a new weight-loss strategy.

 Now I realize my weight-loss strategy was wrong.
-Much like Rebecca, I was angry at myself for not being able to lose weight.
+But for 10 years I was angry at myself for not being able to lose weight.
+I was frustrated with myself just as Rebecca was.
 Losing faith in yourself is a terrible feeling—but you don’t have to.